-In the beginning, I invited you to hold in mind an ancient metaphor for the Trinity: the image of three different persons dancing around as one, meeting without fusing, communing without totalizing, discoursing without dissolving-to use philosopher Richard Kearney's word, perichoresis, the Greek word for this divine "circle dance," where the Father, the Son, and the Spirit give place to each other "in a gesture of reciprocal dispossession" (2001, p.
-109).
+In the beginning of this essay, I commended a sustained attention to an ancient metaphor for the Trinity: the image of three different persons dancing around as one, meeting without fusing, communing without totalizing, discoursing without dissolving-to use philosopher Richard Kearney's words.
+Perichoresis is the Greek word for this divine "circle dance," where the Father, the Son, and the Spirit give place to each other "in a gesture of reciprocal dispossession" (2001, p.
+109)

-Kearney similarly plays around with the Latin term for this gesture, this "God-play"-circumincessio.
-"The Latin spells this [gesture] out intriguingly," Kearney writes, "by punning on the dual phonetic connotations of circum-insessio (from sedo, to sit or assume a position) and circum-in-cession (from cedo, to cede, give way or dis-position).
+Kearney similarly plays around with the Latin term for this gesture, this "God-play" circumincessio.
+"The Latin spells this [gesture] out intriguingly," Kearney wrties, "by punning on the dual phonetic connotations of cicum-in-sessio (from sedo, to sit or assume a position) and circum-in-cession (from cedo, to cede, give way or dis-position).
 What emerges is an image of three distinct persons moving toward each other in a gesture of immanence and away from each other in a gesture of transcendence.
-At once belonging and distant.
+At once belonging and distance.
 Moving in and out of position.
-An interplay of loving and letting go" (2001).
+An interplay of loving and letting go" (ibid.).

-I would suggest that we glimpse the fourth in this divine threesome, in this playful and sacred dance.
-It is that force that moves them about-from sitting down to offering up the chair; from taking a position to relinquishing a claim; from being the guest to serving as host; from the heights of transcendence to the lows of immanence.
-The fourth generates movement, aliveness.
-For me, the fourth is no God.
+I suggest that we glimpse the fourth in this divine threesome and their playful and sacred dance.
+It is that force that moves them about-from taking a seat to offering up the chair; from staking out a position to relinquishing a claim; from being the guest to serving as host; from the heights of transcendence to the lows of immanence.
+The fourth generates movement, "moreness," aliveness.
+For me, the fourth is not God.
 But the God who may be might well be revealed in this fourth-a mystery working itself though the materials of life, giving us shape and passing us on to others-and linking us up to that that has no psychological locus at all.
 The deus absconditus-the god hidden within and yet beyond the depths of the psyche.